How to Photograph Northern Lights: Tips & Settings for Beginners

 Practical Tips for Photographing Northern Lights

 • Go outside and look for auroras.
-Don’t stay in bed hoping that hotel personnel will wake you up in time.
-Sometimes auroras last several minutes, sometimes just a few seconds.
+Don’t stay in bed hoping that the hotel staff will wake you up in time.
+Sometimes auroras last several minutes or even hours, but it can also be just a few seconds.

 • Have your camera gear ready and set in advance.
 You don’t want to start playing with the camera settings if you only have one chance.
-If you are not ready, better leave your camera alone and enjoy the spectacle.
-If it lasts long enough, you can still find the time to set your camera and photograph the Northern Lights.
-Don’t miss watching them just trying to take a picture.
+If you are not ready, better put your camera aside and enjoy the spectacle.
+If it lasts long enough, you can still find the time to set it up and photograph the Northern Lights.
+But don’t miss watching them just trying to take a picture!

 What to Pack for Aurora Hunting